argonautproject/us-core-patient-data-feed/spec.md

    - US Core Encounter Profile
    - US Core DiagnosticReport Profile for Laboratory Results Reporting
    - US Core Laboratory Result Observation Profile
+3. Servers SHALL support subscriptions that provide with zero or more supported filters.
-3. Servers MAY support filters beyond those listed in Table 1 for each resource type.
+4. Servers MAY support filters beyond those listed in Table 1 for each resource type.
-4. Servers SHOULD align any additional filters with existing search parameter names, when applicable.
+5. Servers SHOULD align any additional filters with existing search parameter names, when applicable.

 ### 6.4 Subscription Handling
 1. Servers SHALL support the `rest-hook` channel type for notification delivery.
 2. Servers SHALL support the `empty` and `id-only` payload types for notifications.
 3. Servers MAY support additional channel types and payload types.

 ### 6.6 Documentation and Error Handling
 1. Servers SHALL clearly document the following in their developer-facing documentation: